See how teams use Topaz to eliminate cloud costs, speed up CI pipelines, and ship Azure-backed applications faster — without a subscription.

 await blobs.CreateBlobContainerAsync("uploads");

-Deploy your Infrastructure-as-Code files to Topaz exactly as you would to Azure — az deployment group create, the Azure SDK, or a CI step.
-Topaz evaluates the template, provisions all described resources, applies RBAC assignments, and lets you verify the resulting state without risking a misconfigured production environment.
+Deploy your Infrastructure-as-Code files to Topaz exactly as you would to Azure — az deployment group create, the Terraform azurerm provider, the Azure SDK, or a CI step.
+Topaz evaluates the template or plan, provisions all described resources, applies RBAC assignments, and lets you verify the resulting state without risking a misconfigured production environment.

 Running a microservices architecture locally usually means juggling Azurite, a separate Service Bus emulator, and a fake identity service — or paying for a shared dev Azure subscription.
 Add a single Topaz service to your docker-compose.yml and get every Azure dependency in one place.